HtetLinMaung/starless-server/README.md

 ## Building Serverless Functions

-In starless-server, you can write both azure function and aws lambda.
+In starless-server, you can write both Azure Functions and AWS Lambda.
 When you want to deploy those functions to lambda or azure-functions you don't need to worry about changing azure function code to lambda or lambda code to azure function vice versa. starless-server will automatically handle those heavy task for you when building.

 Two options can be passed in build command:
 - `--azure-functions` - build for azure-function